marcelpetersen/mobil/_drafts/insuring-the-future-of-mobility.md

 ---
 Global megatrends like digitalization, the sharing economy, urbanization and increased environmental awareness are putting pressure on the automotive industry and fundamentally changing the mobility world.
 New players and technologies are forcing existing business models to adapt.
 Conventional insurance products alone are no longer sufficient; comprehensive insurance and service solutions are needed instead.

 > Electric, autonomous and shared mobility will fundamentally change the face of urban mobility.
-Our ambition is to be the leading partner on this path of change with innovative insurance and service solutions.

-\- Martin Hoff, Head of Automotive Market Management and Innovation, Allianz Automotive

 ### **A holistic partner for the automotive industry**